yuvalmGS/gigaspaces-wiki-jekyll/sbp/map-reduce-pattern---executors-example.markdown

 h1.
 Installing the Example

-# Download the [example|Map-Reduce Pattern - Executors Example^ExecutorExample.zip] and extract the zip file.
+- Download the [example|Map-Reduce Pattern - Executors Example^ExecutorExample.zip] and extract the zip file.
 Open your IDE and import the project files.
-# Set the project libraries to have the correct GigaSpaces libraries location.
-Make sure your project libraries list will include all the libraries located at {{gigaspaces-xap\lib\required}}.
+- Set the project libraries to have the correct GigaSpaces libraries location.
+Make sure your project libraries list will include all the libraries located at `gigaspaces-xap\lib\required`.
 {indent}!project_libraries.jpg|thumbnail!{indent}

 h1.
 Executors Task Example {toc-zone:minLevel=2|maxLevel=2|type=flat|separator=pipe|location=top}
 The example will illustrate a simple map-reduce implementation.

 A client writing some Account objects into the Data Grid.
-Later it will calculate the average balance for all the Accounts via a {{DistributedTask}} that is sent to each partition to be executed:
+Later it will calculate the average balance for all the Accounts via a `DistributedTask` that is sent to each partition to be executed:
 !GRA:Images^DistributedTaskExecution_phase1.jpg!
 The Task will read all the Account objects at the collocated partition and calculate the average balance for these objects and return the result back to the client.
-The results sent from each partition back to the client will be aggregated (via the {{DistributedTask}} reducer implementation at the client side) and the final result will be displayed.
+The results sent from each partition back to the client will be aggregated (via the `DistributedTask` reducer implementation at the client side) and the final result will be displayed.
 !GRA:Images^DistributedTaskExecution_phase2.jpg!

 The example code will have the following implemented:
-# Task
+- Task
-# Client
+- Client

 h2.
 The Task Implementation
-The Task implements the {{DistributedTask}} interface.
-It includes the {{execute}} and the {{reduce}} methods:
+The Task implements the `DistributedTask` interface.
+It includes the `execute` and the `reduce` methods:
 {code}
 package org.test.executor;